 - Student Request for Withdrawal

-Students who are NOT receiving financial aid and who wish to withdraw from the College should either use the online withdrawal request form (login required) or send a signed request to the Office of Registration and Records.
-All other students must send a signed request to the Office of Registration and Records.
+Students who are NOT receiving financial aid and who wish to withdraw from the College should either use the online withdrawal request form (login required) or send a signed request to the Office of the Registrar.
+All other students must send a signed request to the Office of the Registrar.

 If the student requests withdrawal within the first six months of enrollment and before the initial evaluation has begun, a refund of two-thirds of the multi-source fee will be automatically forwarded.

 If the initial evaluation has been completed, no refund will be given.